halbich/AdventurePluginDev/Documentation/custom/development_documentation.md

     * Marek Polák was doing most of the low level plugin work, like preparing graph editor and customizing nodes.

-    * Pavel Halbich first created a small 3D demo were we could easily test things like setting variables and showing quests.
+    * Pavel Halbich first created a small 3D demo where we could easily test things like setting variables on quests and showing simple dialogs.

-    * Matouš Kozma prepared a point a click 2D demo with assets from the original Time Lapsus.
+    * Matouš Kozma prepared a point’n’click 2D demo with assets from the original Time Lapsus.
 This demo would eventually become the only demo maintained, as it was closer to what we would be eventually releasing.

 * November 2018-December 2018: The basics of the plugin were done and we were working on the remaining things that were only addons to existing structures and did not drastically affect the behavior of other nodes, like combinations and save games.
 Again, we all worked on everything, but specifically:

     * Pavel Halbich prepared the save game system.

-    * Marek Polák prepared the quest events and started implementing customizations.
+    * Marek Polák prepared the quest events and started implementing editor customizations.

     * Matouš Kozma prepared the combination system.